eforoutan/eforoutan.github.io/_pages/about.md

   - /about.html
 ---

-# 👨‍🎓 About Me
+## 👨‍🎓 About Me

 Welcome!
 I am **Ehsan Foroutan**, a Ph.D.
-Candidate specializing in **Geospatial Information Systems** at Oklahoma State University.
-My research focuses on leveraging geospatial big data and GeoAI for population and environmental health.
+Candidate in **Geospatial Information Systems** at Oklahoma State University.
+My research centers on Geomatics, geospatial data analysis, GeoAI, GeoHealth, and remote sensing, with a focus on leveraging cutting-edge technologies to address real-world challenges.

 ---